Kitware/CMake/Help/command/find_package.rst

    * :variable:`CMAKE_FRAMEWORK_PATH`
    * :variable:`CMAKE_APPBUNDLE_PATH`

-3. Search paths specified in cmake-specific environment variables.
+3. Search paths specified in CMake-specific environment variables.
    These are intended to be set in the user's shell configuration, and therefore use the host's native path separator (``;`` on Windows and ``:`` on UNIX).